weacast/weacast-docs/docs/guides/basics.md

 ### Backend side

-Weacast backend configuration is based on [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `api/config` folder.
+Weacast backend configuration is based on [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `config` folder of the [backend API module](https://github.com/weacast/weacast-api).
 The main properties are the following:

 * **host** : host name
 * **port** : port on which the app is running